 The floor plan is a six-pointed star (“hvězda”), with six rooms always converging into a central hall.
 The staircase that leads up to the feast room, as well as the one that leads to the cellar, is original, from the mid-16th century.

-The basement will make you feel like you’re in a haunted castle – but you can look at the battle model there.
+The basement will make you feel like you’re in a haunted castle – but you can look at the model of the battle there.

 There is also a nice little cafe in the summer house area, where you can buy a coffee and a sandwich or a dessert and relax in a really pleasant place.
 As if only 400 years ago one person wasn’t dying here in less than two seconds…